-Flanked by the original buildings Station Square represents the former public facing entrance, containing the War Memorial to the Cameron Highlanders, and also one to the Highland Railway Company's employees.
+The station has three access points: Station Square, Falcon Square and Platform 6.5.
+Flanked by the original buildings Station Square represents is the former public facing entrance, containing the War Memorial to the Cameron Highlanders, and also one to the Highland Railway Company's employees.
 It currently has car parking and a taxi concession.

-Falcon Square

-Falcon Square is becoming increasingly important to the city for access to retail, to buses and for cultural events.
-Yet the access to the station is unwelcoming, thanks to signs that imply 'Keep Out', a gauntlet to be run across a road past inappropriate car parking, and fencing left over from a penal institution upgrade.
+Falcon Square is becoming increasingly important to the city for access to retail, to buses and for cultural events, yet the access to the station is unwelcoming, thanks to signs that imply 'Keep Out', a gauntlet to be run across a road past inappropriate car parking, and fencing left over from a penal institution upgrade.

-Platform 6.5

 Platform 6.5 is simply unpleasant, framed by aggressive ironwork, ill-placed bollards, poor surfacing and the refuse facility and leading to a car park where pedestrians may fear to tread.
 The station itself is characterised by a draughty concourse, a shortage of TVMs, inadequate seating, heating and eating places, curved platforms of differing lengths (but a fine barber's).